Procedures for Applying

 - Obtain a Hiring Form from the department where you have been offered work.

-- Prepare the J-1 Student Employment letter and bring to the ISSC for signature along with the Hiring Form.
+- Prepare the J-1 Student Soc.
+Security Letter and bring to the ISSC for signature along with the Hiring Form.

 - Take the application to the local Social Security Office with the following documents: